simonespa/machine-learning-playground/notes/recommender/recommenders.md

 # Recommenders

-Do not use just simple collaborative filtering algorithms or content based methods optimised for offline recall, make sure the recs are validated against user feedback.
+Do not use just simple collaborative filtering algorithms or content based methods optimised for offline recall, make sure the recs are validated against user feedback as well.

 ## Reference
 - https://www.analyticsvidhya.com/blog/2018/06/comprehensive-guide-recommendation-engine-python/